-Program Feature What We Heard Our Response Communications with our Stockholders Stockholders want us to be proactive and explanatory on matters concerning executive We contacted these managers at our 50 largest investors whose responsibilities include communicating with Board committees to arrange in-person and phone conferences to discuss compensation and other issues. compensation.
-It is necessary that such outreach be targeted to the governance and proxy voting groups within most stockholders and not only portfolio managers → We succeeded in meeting with investors who collectively beneficially owned approximately 44% of our outstanding common stock and 63% of the stock of our 50 largest stockholders.
-Stockholders who owned approximately 25% of our shares told us that they considered it unnecessary to have such meetings. and investment decision makers. → Our efforts and stockholder response provide us with a strong basis to form conclusions about what is important to our stockholders concerning executive compensation. → We intend to continue to engage with our institutional stockholders on an annual basis regardless of the Say-on-Pay vote results.
-Communications Stockholders prefer explicit and easily understood explanations of the Compensation Committee's decision-making process. → In this Proxy Statement we have revamped our Compensation Discussion and Analysis, using more "plain English" and clearly explaining the rationale of our decisions so that how we make executive compensation decisions will be more transparent and concise. → We have provided enhanced disclosure in areas such as pay-for-performance alignment and setting of bonus target and total return to shareholders ("TRS") hurdles.
-Stockholders representing a majority of shares held by those we met generally did not express concern over our levels of targeted or realized pay but wanted us to more fully describe the pay-for- performance relationship. → The Compensation Committee has engaged in a rigorous process to determine our compensation levels and the performance hurdles related to the cash bonus plan and the vesting of performance-based equity awards. → The Compensation Committee believes that utilization of a carefully considered peer group provides the most important means of benchmarking potential pay for our NEOs. → When compared to our carefully considered peer group, we believe that our executive compensation program reflects appropriate levels of compensation. → Additionally, over 40% of our CEO's compensation is subject to forfeiture if prospective TRS targets are not achieved. → On page 39 of this Proxy Statement, we have detailed the realized performance-based equity so that stockholders can better understand the pay-for-performance relationship between the performance-based equity awards being earned or forfeited in any given year as a result of our absolute and relative TRS performance.
+Program Feature What We Heard Our Response Communications with our Stockholders Stockholders want us to be proactive and explanatory on matters concerning executive compensation.
+It is necessary We contacted these managers at our 50 largest investors whose responsibilities include communicating with Board committees to arrange in-person and phone conferences to discuss compensation and other issues. that such outreach be targeted to the governance and proxy voting groups within most stockholders and not only portfolio managers and investment g We succeeded in meeting with investors who collectively beneficially owned approximately 44% of our outstanding common stock and 63% of the stock of our 50 largest stockholders.
+Stockholders who owned approximately 25% of our shares considered it unnecessary to have such meetings. decision makers. g Our efforts and stockholder response provide us with a strong basis to form conclusions about what is important to our stockholders concerning executive compensation. g We intend to continue to engage with our institutional stockholders on an annual basis regardless of the Say-on-Pay vote results.
+Clarity of Communications Stockholders prefer explicit and easily understood explanations of the Compensation Committee's decision- g In this Proxy Statement we have revamped our Compensation Discussion and Analysis, using more "plain English" and clearly explaining the rationale of our decisions so that how we make executive compensation decisions will be more transparent and concise. making process.
+We have provided enhanced disclosure in areas such as pay-for-performance alignment and setting of bonus target and total return to shareholders ("TRS") hurdles.
+Levels of Compensation Stockholders representing a majority of shares held by those we met generally did not express concern over our levels of targeted or realized pay but wanted us to more fully describe the pay-for- performance relationship. g The Compensation Committee has engaged in a rigorous process to determine our compensation levels and the performance hurdles related to the cash bonus plan and the vesting of performance-based equity awards. g The Compensation Committee believes that utilization of a carefully considered peer group provides the most important means of benchmarking potential pay for our NEOs. g When compared to our carefully considered peer group, we believe that our executive compensation program reflects appropriate levels of compensation. g Additionally, over 40% of our CEO's compensation is subject to forfeiture if prospective TRS targets are not achieved.
+On page 39 of this Proxy Statement, we have detailed the realized performance-based equity so that stockholders can better understand the pay-for-performance relationship between the performance-based equity awards being earned or forfeited in any given year as a result of our absolute and relative TRS performance.